About the Global Energy and Climate Model

 Overview

 Since 1993, the IEA has provided medium- to long-term energy projections using a continually evolving set of detailed, world-leading modelling tools.
-First, the World Energy Model (WEM) – a large-scale simulation model designed to replicate how energy markets function – was developed.
+The first model to be developed was the World Energy Model (WEM) – a large-scale simulation model designed to replicate how energy markets function.
 A decade later, the Energy Technology Perspectives (ETP) model – a technology-rich bottom-up model – was developed, for use in parallel to the WEM.

-In 2021, the IEA adopted for the first time a new hybrid modelling approach relying on the strengths of both models to develop the world’s first comprehensive study of how to transition to an energy system at net zero CO2 emissions by 2050 and this analysis was updated in 2023.
+In 2021, the IEA adopted a new hybrid modelling approach relying on the strengths of both models to develop the world’s first comprehensive study of how to transition to an energy system at net zero CO2 emissions by 2050, and this analysis was updated in 2023.
 This new integrated modelling framework, the IEA’s Global Energy and Climate Model (GEC Model), is now the principal tool used to generate detailed sector-by-sector and region-by-region long-term scenarios across IEA publications.

 • Final energy demand, covering industry, transport, buildings, agriculture and other non-energy use.
 This is driven by detailed modelling of energy service and material demand.